Spain in-depth: Adventure

 Las Vías Verdes spans over 7,000 kilometres across the Iberian peninsula but it isn’t just 1 particular rout, Las Vías Verdes is a web of different trails and cycling routs that occupy what was once the old railway system of Spain.
 There is a total of 77 different routes scattered throughout the country.
 Along the way you will find museums, hotels restaurants, etc. that also have repurposed the old railway infrastructure

 The GR92 runs parallel to the western coast of Spain, through Catalonia.
 The rout starts at Portbou, on the border with France and goes all the way to Uldecona.
 The rout has 20 different stages and runs for 200 km.
 The 20 stages allow hikers to easily choose the perfect experience and duration for them.
 The rout goes through the Natural Park of Aiguamolls de l’Empordà and through sections between the beautiful village of Begur and Palafrugell which might offer some of the best views and scenery.
+This is one of our favorite hikes near the sea in Spain.

 You will have to make your way down to the Island of Tenerife for this one, but if you do it will it will be completely worth your while.
 Las Cañadas will take you through alien volcanic landscapes, around the towering Mount Teide in the center of the Island.
 The Teide is the highest peak in Spain standing 3,718 meters tall and can be hiked as well.
 If you reach the top you will be rewarded with some of the most amazing views of the Island and you will get to see the 80 m wide volcanic crater at the center.
 A once in a life time experience.
 But there are more options to enjoy great walks in Tenerife.
 We include below our favorite ones!